jamesjose03/github-action-s3-upload/README.md

 # github-action-s3-upload
-A Github action to upload to files to AWS S3
+A Github action to upload all files to the specified S3 bucket.
+[Using awscli s3 sync]

 ## Guide to setup